tinygo-org/tinygo-site/content/docs/reference/usage/important-options.md

   - `-panic=trap`
     Do not print the panic message but instead of printing anything, it directly hits a trap instruction.
 This instruction varies by platform but it will result in the immediate termination of the program.
 It could either exit with `SIGILL` or cause a call to the `HardFault_Handler`.
 It can be used to reduce the size of the compiled program while keeping standard Go safety rules intact at the cost of debuggability.

+- `-serial` Use the specified serial output as the default stdout.
+This applies to various runtime outputs such as `println` and `panic`, but also to `os.Stdout` (and therefore `fmt.Println`).

+  The default varies by board, but it's usually `-serial=usb` on many newer boards (those with a rp2040, samd21, samd51, or nrf52 chip).
+Older boards like the Arduino Uno typically use `-serial=uart`, and very small chips like the attiny1616 will use `-serial=none` to disable serial output entirely.

+  To see the output, you can use the `-monitor` flag to `tinygo flash`, or use `tinygo monitor`.

+  - `-serial=uart` Use the default UART as set in `machine.DefaultUART`.
+Which UART this is varies by board, but it's typically the first UART indicated on the silkscreen (with TX/RX markings).
+You may need an external USB-UART connector to receive output this way.

+  - `-serial=usb` Use USB-CDC as the serial transport.
+This will usually not need any extra cables: chips with USB-CDC support are usually also programmed this way.

+  - `-serial=rtt` Use [Segger RTT](https://wiki.segger.com/index.php?title=RTT).
+This only works if you are connected to the chip using a debug probe (most debug probes will work, not just the one from Segger).
+There are a few boards with a built-in debugger where it might work out of the box, but in most cases you will need an [external debugger]({{< ref "/docs/guides/debugging" >}}).

+  - `-serial=none` Disable serial output entirely.
+This can be useful if you want to use the default serial output for something else.
+In some cases, disabling serial output will reduce current consumption and/or reduce binary size.

 - `-scheduler`
 Use the specified scheduler.
 The default scheduler varies by platform.
 For example, `AVR` currently defaults to `none` because it has such limited memory while `asyncify` and `tasks` are used for other platforms.
 Normally you do not need to override the default except on AVR where you can optionally select the tasks scheduler if you want concurrency.